apache/activemq-artemis/docs/user-manual/en/address-model.md

 #### Configuring a shared durable subscription queue with up to 10 concurrent consumers

 The default behavior for queues is to not limit the number connected queue consumers.
-The **max-consumers** paramter of the queue element can be used to limit the number of connected consumers allowed at any one time.
+The **max-consumers** parameter of the queue element can be used to limit the number of connected consumers allowed at any one time.

 Open the file <broker-instance>/etc/broker.xml for editing.